shreamleky/AlienvsZombies/PART1.md

 ## Problems Encountered & Solutions

-Describe the problems encountered and provide the solutions / plan for the solutions.

 1. There is a chance that zombies spawn in the middle, which will overwrite Alien spawn.
-Planning on
-2. Alien movement
+Planning on adding a way so that zombies dont spawn directly in the middle.